NEW CASTLE —

 - Police Reports

-- On the Record: Today’s births and police reports
+- On the Record: Today's births, police items, district judge reports, marriages and divorces

 - More Police Reports Headlines